hqllab/GateFocusRepeater/readme.md

 ## Citation / Reuse

-If you use this custom extension in publications, please describe it as a user-added GATE repeater for focused array placement and cite the corresponding methodological paper or repository associated with your study.
+If you use this custom extension in publications, please describe it as a user-added GATE repeater for focused array placement.